vm8181/olympic-games-case-studies/README.md

 **Break down all olympic games where india won medal for Hockey and how many medals in each olympic games.**

 ![image](https://user-images.githubusercontent.com/92555446/187260341-afcefc68-c5aa-45f0-bd20-b87660effd12.png)

+Tool Used:
+Microsoft Excel, SQL and SQL Server RDBMS